Ben Frecon, PMP, CSM

 Beyond earning the certification, maintaining it is just as important.
 A PMP requires 60 hours of continuing education every three years, which keeps me sharp and up to date on evolving project management methodologies, emerging technologies, and industry best practices.
 It’s more than just a credential—it’s a commitment to staying at the top of my game.

-Certified Disciplined Agile Scrum Master (DASM)
+Certified Scrum Master (CSM)